Nicaragua: Economy

 Coffee is one of the Nicaragua's largest exports.
 It is grown in Jinotega, Esteli, Nueva Segovia, Matagalpa, and Madriz, and exported worldwide through North America, Latin America, Europe, Asia, and Australia.
 Nestlé and Starbucks buy Nicaraguan coffee.

 Nicaragua is one of the poorest countries in the Americas, only ahead of Haiti in terms of nominal per capita GDP.
 Its gross domestic product (GDP) in purchasing power parity (PPP) in 2023 was estimated at US$56.7 billion.
 In 2020, agriculture represented 15.5% of GDP, the highest percentage in Central America.
 Remittances account for over 15% of its GDP.
 Almost one billion dollars are sent annually to the country by Nicaraguans living abroad.
 The economy grew at a rate of about 4% in 2011.
 By 2019, given restrictive taxes and a civil conflict, it recorded a negative annual growth rate of −3.9%.

-The restrictive tax measures put in place in 2019 and a political crisis over social security negatively affected the country's weak public spending and investor confidence in sovereign debt.
-In 2020, due to the COVID-19 outbreak, GDP growth fell to −1.8%.
-In the ensuing 3 years, it rose again to an average of 9.35%.

-In 2010, 48% of the population of Nicaragua lived below the poverty line, and 79.9% of the population lived with less than $2 per day.
-In 2008, 80% of the indigenous people, who make up 5% of the population, lived on less than $1 per day.
+Nicaragua is known for its high-quality, high demand, and fine-flavor cocoa, and is the largest producer and exporter of cocoa in Central America, producing between 10,000 and 14,000 metric tons annually.
+In 2015, Nicaragua was recognized as 100% fine cocoa origin by the International Cocoa Organization.
+In addition, 85% of Nicaragua's cocoa production is high-quality and fine-flavor, with 98% of its producers being small-scale farmers.
+Furthermore, Nicaraguan cacao and chocolate makers have won over 150 international awards from the two most prestigious organizations, the International Chocolate Awards and the Academy of Chocolate.
+37% of Nicaraguan cocoa is exported to European markets.

 According to the World Bank, Nicaragua ranked as the 123rd out of 190 best economy for starting a business.
 In 2007, Nicaragua's economy was labelled "62.7% free" by the conservative think tank Heritage Foundation, with high levels of fiscal, government, labor, investment, financial, and trade freedom.
 It ranked as the 61st freest economy, and 14th (of 29) in the Americas.
 Nicaragua was ranked 130th in the Global Innovation Index in 2025.

-In March 2007, Poland and Nicaragua signed an agreement to write off 30.6 million dollars, which was borrowed by the Nicaraguan government in the 1980s.
-Inflation reduced from 33,500% in 1988 to 9.45% in 2006, and the foreign debt was cut in half.